javorszky/framework-muxer-showdown/README.md

 See the tree here: https://github.com/suborbital/framework-muxer-showdown/tree/echo

+API is nice, has a match-any method, a match-some method, and a match-single method handler.

 ### Details of criteria

 #### Context type

-It's a custom thing. :(
+It's a custom thing. :( Even though the standard `context.Context` is an interface.
+Technically, because both the std context, and echo's context are interfaces, we _could_ merge them both into a custom context and use that, but that's a bit annoying.

 #### Standard library handling